How to Market on LinkedIn

 • It's the top B2B social media platform

-Now that you’ve got the basics of what this platform has to offer, let’s get into the meat of this article—best practices for marketing on LinkedIn.
+Now that you've got the basics of what this platform offers, let's get into the meat of this article—best practices for marketing on LinkedIn.

 Know your process

-This is general best practice stuff, but it definitely applies here on LinkedIn.
+This is generally best-practice stuff, but it applies here on LinkedIn.
 Lay out your campaign ahead of time.
 Plan your posts, get your editorial calendar together, and be consistent.
 Start with your SMART goals.
 What are you marketing?
 Who are you marketing to (your target persona)?
-Are you here as part of a larger campaign, or is LinkedIn a separate channel where you’re using all new content?
+Are you here as part of a more extensive campaign, or is LinkedIn a separate channel where you're using all new content?
 How long is this first campaign?
-What are the metrics you’ll be measuring?
+What are the metrics you'll be measuring?
 What are your targets for conversion?
 Do you have enough unique content for this audience?
-What’s your timeframe for these metrics?
+What's your timeframe for these metrics?

-Once you have your goals laid out, move on to understanding how LinkedIn fits into this scheme.
-One of those questions was, “are you here as part of a larger campaign…?”
-It’s key to knowing how to handle your time spent on this channel.
-If you’re going to cross-post content, it’s worth your time to tweak that content to the audience on this platform, since they may only be seeing it here on LinkedIn and not on any other social platform.
+Once your goals are laid out, understand how LinkedIn fits into this scheme.
+One of those questions was, "Are you here as part of a larger campaign…?"
+It's critical to know how to handle your time spent on this channel.
+If you're going to cross-post content, it's worth your time to tweak it to the audience on this platform since they may only see it here on LinkedIn and not on any other social platform.

-The final step to knowing your process is ensuring that you keep it consistent.
+The final step to knowing your process is keeping it consistent.
 Like SEO, LinkedIn rewards businesses and individuals who post regularly and often.
 Plan your posting schedule accordingly.
 There will be more on this in the content section below.

 Know your audience